adiwg/mdEditor-doc/record/edit.md

 If hover over links there will be a short description of what that section is.

-The** Spotlight Tool** is a blue box with  white circle inside at right of section name.
+The** Spotlight Tool** is a blue box with a white circle inside at right of the section name.
 It grays everything out except the panel you’re working on to help focus on that particular section.

 ### Required Fields

-Red asterisk means that this is required field.
+A red asterisk means that this is required.

-Red number in circle is also noting that this is a required field.
+Red number in a circle is also noting that this is a required field.

-Not required will be 0 with orange background.
+Not required will be 0 with an orange background.

 Once you’ve entered, will turn blue circle with a number.